anibalbezerra/OpticalProperties_scrapping/README.md

 Data Scraping:

-1. Fetches data from the specified URL using getMaterial and getResponse functions (assumed to be defined elsewhere).
+1. Fetches data from the specified URL using getMaterial and getResponse functions.
 2. Processes the response using processing to extract relevant values.
-3. Splits the extracted strings into numerical data using splitting (assuming it handles potential parsing errors).
+3. Splits the extracted strings into numerical data using splitting (it handles potential parsing errors).

 Data Processing:

 4. Plots the full acquired data using plotting for initial inspection (sanity check).
-5. Cuts and interpolates the data within a specific wavelength range (range_i to range_f) with a desired resolution (delta) using the cut_and_interpolate function (assumed to be defined elsewhere).
+5. Cuts and interpolates the data within a specific wavelength range (range_i to range_f) with a desired resolution (delta) using the cut_and_interpolate function.

 Data Visualization: